K7MDL2/KEITHSDR/SDR_RA8875/Libraries/cores_IDE_2.0_1.57.2/readme.txt

 			#endif
 			...

-3. Edit usb_desc.c file
+3. Edit usb_desc.c file.  #define PRODUCT_ID		0x048A
     a.
 Search for "MICROPHONE".
 You will find it in 2 places inside #ifdef AUDIO_INTERFACE sections
     b.
 The 3 lines for wTerminalType will look like below with the Digital Audio likely set.
        	//0x01, 0x02,				// wTerminalType, 0x0201 = MICROPHONE
 	   	//0x03, 0x06,				// wTerminalType, 0x0603 = Line Connector
 	   	0x02, 0x06,				// wTerminalType, 0x0602 = Digital Audio
     c.
-Change the wTerminalType to somnething else like Line Connector to get Windows to recognize the change in the cached driver
+Change the wTerminalType to something else like Line Connector to get Windows to recognize the change in the cached driver
        	//0x01, 0x02,				// wTerminalType, 0x0201 = MICROPHONE
 	   	0x03, 0x06,				// wTerminalType, 0x0603 = Line Connector
 	   	//0x02, 0x06,				// wTerminalType, 0x0602 = Digital Audio